 Encyclopedias

-General Legal Encylopedias are general legal information encyclopedias that discuss American law in general, including federal law and the most common types of state law.
+General Legal Encyclopedias are encyclopedias that discuss American law in general, including federal law and the most common types of state law.
 American Jurisprudence ("AmJur") and Corpus Juris Secundum ("CJS") are the two most popular general legal encyclopedias.
 Most law libraries carry one set or the other, if not both.
 AmJur and CJS give general overviews of the law, which are based on the legal rules applicable in a majority of U.S. states.

 State-specific Legal Encyclopedias focus on explaining the law of a particular state.
 The Maryland Law Encyclopedia is a Maryland-specific legal encyclopedia, which focuses on explaining the law of a Maryland.
 If you are researching a state law problem, such as divorce or custody law, it is best to use a state law encyclopedia because the law of your state may be different from the "majority" rules typically discussed in the national legal encyclopedias.

-Each legal encyclopedia has many volumes and has a subject index near the end of the set of volumes.
+Legal encyclopedias have many volumes and generally have a subject index near the end of the set.
 To find encyclopedia articles by subject, look up words related to your problem in the subject index.
-You will be directed to a topic and section number.
-Find the volume of the encyclopedia that includes the topic to which the subject index directed you, then look for the specific section number within that topic.
-If you are searching a legal encyclopedia using a legal database, you can search by keyword as well as browse the table of contents or search the index.
+The index will direct you to a topic and section number.
+Find the volume of the encyclopedia that includes the topic, then look for the specific section number within that topic volume.
+If you are searching a legal encyclopedia using a legal database, you can search by keyword, browse the table of contents or search the index.

 Books or Treatises